jlbren/vcf-annotation-tool/README.md

     * Optional flag to specify output directory.
 Defaults to current working directory.
 ## Output

-The following table provides a summary of each colomn in the output file.
+The following table provides a summary of each column in the output file.

 | KEY         | DESCRIPTION                                                                              | TYPE   |
 |-------------|------------------------------------------------------------------------------------------|--------|